Allergist in Hanwell, Ealing – Private Allergy Specialist in London

 In many studies, we can read that allergies are one of the civilization diseases.
 Indeed, there are currently many people struggling with the unpleasant consequences of various allergies.
 It is important to emphasize that these are people of all ages, so it is not true that allergies only affect children.
 While young patients are indeed frequently visiting allergist offices, this condition can affect anyone, regardless of gender or age.

 Allergy symptoms can vary – much depends on the type of condition, what the patient is allergic to, and how much they can avoid contact with the allergen.
 In some cases, symptoms can be very bothersome and worsen in specific situations, such as during the pollen season of grasses.
 It is difficult to completely avoid airborne allergens.
-However, allergies to food products or cosmetic ingredients can be effectively managed, provided that patients follow the advice given by a Polish allergist in London.
+However, allergies to food products or cosmetic ingredients can be effectively managed, provided that patients follow the advice given by an allergist in London.

 The most common allergy symptoms include skin reactions such as rashes and itching.
 The skin may also become dry and covered with unsightly bumps.
 Another characteristic symptom is itchy and watery eyes.
 Allergy sufferers often experience bloodshot eyes, swelling, and allergic conjunctivitis.
 Additionally, there may be a feeling of a blocked nose, itching in the nose, sneezing, and a runny nose.
 Discharge dripping down the back of the throat can cause coughing.
 Moreover, it is not uncommon for allergy sufferers to complain of shortness of breath and wheezing.
 In the case of food allergies, symptoms include abdominal pain, nausea, diarrhea, and, in more severe cases, vomiting.

-Allergist London – treatment of allergic diseases
+Allergist London – Treatment of Allergic Diseases

 Allergic reactions can vary in form and intensity.
 Less bothersome symptoms are often downplayed, which is definitely not a good solution.
 Ignoring allergy symptoms can lead to their worsening and, eventually, the development of allergic diseases.

 Among allergic diseases, we include allergic rhinitis (hay fever), allergic asthma, food allergies, atopic dermatitis, allergic conjunctivitis, and urticaria.
 Treating allergic diseases requires time.
 Often, even after symptoms subside, the risk of recurrence is very high, and the disease may manifest in a latent form.
 Therefore, allergy sufferers should follow medical recommendations and take prescribed medications regularly.
-A Polish allergist in London always explains the mechanisms of the disease, informs the patient about the treatment process, and discusses the consequences of neglecting it.
+An allergist in London always explains the mechanisms of the disease, informs the patient about the treatment process, and discusses the consequences of neglecting it.

 - Allergic rhinitis (hay fever)